tylerlong/slim_text/README.md

         3. no problem if select some text then type to replace
     2. windows OK, Mac OK
 93. bug: if current focus is not the editor window, ctrl + s does not work
-94. submit to oschina.net
-    1. do they accept free but not os software?
-95. coffeescript compile to compressed version of javascript
-    1. do this before publishing
 96. bug: windows csharp file, show BOM as *
 97. enable ace editor features:
     1. remove trailing space upon saving
     2. add new line to the end of file upon saving
     3. show invisible chars. (upon selection?)
     4. auto complete
-98.
+98. write a script for generating publishing package
+    1. minimize js code: cat xxx.js | uglifyjs -o xxx.js -c
+    2. minimize css code
+        1. search for a tool to do this
+    3.only put necessary files into the final package
+99. marketing work
+    1. submit to oschina.net
+        1. do they accept free but not os software?
+    2. try to add a link to this page: http://ace.ajax.org/#nav=production
+    3. update the old editor_in_chrome project and tell the users that they should switch to this project
+        1. do this after publishing Slim Text to chrome web store, postpone
+    4.